russellgordon/ics4u-s2-2024-25/content/source-ics4u/s1/All Classes/Thread 1, Day 4.md

 ---
 ## Agenda
 1. Tutorial: Writing Unit Tests
-2. Concept: Algorithmic Efficiency
+2. Exercise: Automate Puzzle Testing
-3. Exercise: Automate Puzzle Testing
+3. Concept: Algorithmic Efficiency
-4. Setup: Running Applications on a Device
+5. Setup: Running Applications on a Device

 ## Things to do before our next class